 2. Controversial Contents

 The word ‘controversy’ has a bad connotation which is why most brands keep away from it.
 However, with careful planning, you can use controversies to upscale your online business.
 Controversy draws attention because it elicits an emotional response.
 This is vital in going viral and amassing a sizable engagement.

 You can refurbish your content strategy by using or addressing controversial topics.
-The right way to be controversial is to stir a debate by questioning ideas, norms, beliefs or behaviors.
+The right way to be controversial is to stir debate by questioning ideas, norms, beliefs or behaviors.
 Say, for example, asking if there’s life after death.
-Then, create a content out of that topic.
+Then, create content out of that topic.

 If you want a controversial content to work, you need to ask the following first: